GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/performance-scoring/index.md

 That said, improving the opportunties and diagnostics likely improve the metric values, so there is an indirect relationship.

-Below, we've outlined why the score can flutate, how it's comprised, and how Lighthouse scores each individual metric.
+Below, we've outlined why the score can fluctuate, how it's comprised, and how Lighthouse scores each individual metric.

 ## Why your score fluctuates {: #fluctuations }